mlswg/mls-implementations/test-vectors.md

 * Verify that `confirmed_transcript_hash_after` and
   `interim_transcript_hash_after` are the result of updating `interim_transcript_hash_before` with `commit`
+* Verify that group context matches the provided `group_context` value
 * Verify that `commit.confirmation_tag` is present and verifies using `confirmed_transcript_hash_after` and `confirmation_key`
 * Verify that `commit.membership_tag` is present and verifies using